explodecomputer/MSHDS-AHDS-formative/formative/week9.md

     - Get the git repository's HTTPS URL from GitHub
     - Use `git clone` to clone the repository

-If your code is not on github you can use WinSCP or something similar to copy your code into the relevant directory.
+If your code is not on github you can use `scp` to copy your code into the relevant directory.

 ### B. Getting our data on HPC

-Use WinSCP or similar to copy your original data into `$WORK/projects/<formative>/data/original`.
+Use `scp` to copy your original data into `$WORK/projects/<formative>/data/original`.
 You can see how the data was setup originally on your computer in the `directory-setup-commands.sh` script.

 ### C. Setup your conda environment